Best Hotels in Cascais — Where to Stay

 Mid-Range

-Solar Dom Carlos — boutique hotel in a restored mansion on a quiet street in the old town.
-Characterful, reliable, genuinely Portuguese atmosphere. €110–160/night.
+Solar Dom Carlos — Boutique hotel in a restored 16th-century mansion on a quiet street in the old town.
+The building was once a royal residence.
+Characterful rooms with period details, courtyard garden, reliable Portuguese atmosphere.
+18 rooms — book ahead in summer.
+Approximately €110–160/night.

-Cascais Villa — apartments and rooms near the town centre, good for families.
-Kitchen facilities in most units. €90–140/night.
+Cascais Villa — Apartments and rooms near the town centre, good for families needing more space.
+Kitchen facilities in most units, which can significantly reduce food costs.
+Approximately €90–140/night.
+The self-catering option makes longer stays more affordable.

 Budget